patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 **New Route: /api/register**

-This route simply collects user registration information sent using POST to the API in the form of a JSON object, ie:
+This route simply collects user registration information sent using POST to the API in the form of a JSON-formatted string, ie:

 ```json
 {